deepfates/splice/README.md

 # 🫚 splice

-Convert your Twitter/X archive into normalized threads and export to Markdown, OAI JSONL, JSON (normalized items), and ShareGPT.
-Single-file TypeScript CLI, human-first, composable.
+Convert social/chat archives into normalized threads and export to Markdown, OAI JSONL, JSON (normalized items), and ShareGPT.
+Modular TypeScript CLI and library with extensible sources → transforms → outputs.

-- Human-friendly CLI (clig.dev principles)
+- Idiomatic CLI (clig.dev principles)
-- Outputs:
+- Modular architecture:
-  - Markdown per-thread, plus non-thread tweets grouped by date
-  - OAI-compatible JSONL for language model fine-tuning/evaluation
-  - Normalized items JSONL (one item per line, for debugging/inspection)
+  - sources: Twitter/X today; Bluesky, ChatGPT, etc. next
+  - transforms: filtering, grouping into threads/conversations, text cleaning
+  - outputs: Markdown, OAI JSONL, JSONL (normalized items), ShareGPT
+- Library API to compose your own pipeline or plug in proprietary adapters
 - Copies referenced media into an images/ folder
-- Works directly with your Twitter archive (manifest.js + data files)
+- JSONL artifacts for easy inspection and future checkpointing

 ## Why

-A minimalist CLI to turn your Twitter archive into:
+Turn your archives into:
-- Markdown you can read or publish
+- Readable Markdown
-- OAI JSONL you can train on
+- OAI-compatible JSONL for training/eval
-- A normalized JSONL dump for inspection
+- A normalized JSONL dump for inspection and reuse

 Today it imports Twitter/X. The plan is to splice in other archives (Bluesky, ChatGPT, Reddit, Glowfic, Hugging Face, …) and let you pick the strands you want to weave into a training set.

-This library started life as a python script.
+This library started life as a Python script.
 This is a TypeScript rewrite where development will continue.
-Versions of this codebase were used in the development of [deeperfates.com](https://deeperfates.com), [keltham.lol](https://keltham.lol), [youaretheassistantnow.com](https://youaretheassistantnow.com) and other personality clones.
+It has powered projects like [deeperfates.com](https://deeperfates.com), [keltham.lol](https://keltham.lol), and [youaretheassistantnow.com](https://youaretheassistantnow.com).

 More context: https://deepfates.com/convert-your-twitter-archive-into-training-data

-## Quick start
+## Quick start (CLI)

 Requirements:
-- Node.js 18+ (tested with recent Node LTS and current)
+- Node.js 18+ (tested with recent LTS)
-- For direct execution: `tsx` (installed automatically when using `npx`)
+- For direct execution: `tsx` (installed automatically with `npx`)

 Run with tsx (no build needed):

     npx tsx splice.ts --source /path/to/twitter-archive --out ./out

+Run the published CLI (after install):

+    npx splice --source /path/to/twitter-archive --out ./out

 Build then run with Node:

     npm install
     npm run build
-    node dist/splice.js --source /path/to/twitter-archive --out ./out
+    node dist/cli/splice.js --source /path/to/twitter-archive --out ./out

 Dev/watch mode: